Healthcare Fraud Whistleblower Attorneys Helping Clients Win

 Representing whistleblowers who want to do the right thing

 At Brewer & Pritchard, our attorneys represent whistleblowers who step forward and shine a light on wrongdoing.
-While we are based in Houston, Texas, we handle cases nationwide.
+We are based in Houston, Texas and handle cases statewide.
 Reporting healthcare fraud not only can stop unscrupulous behavior, but such action can be financially rewarding.
 Whistleblowers in healthcare fraud lawsuits may be entitled to receive between 15 percent and 30 percent of the government's recovery.

 The types of fraud in the healthcare industry cover a wide range.
 Some of the most common types involve: